lennardong/duke-hugoViaAWS/README.md

-# duke-hugoViaAWS
+CD pipeline using Hugo and AWS-S3.
-CD pipeline using Hugo and AWS-S3
+Webhooks directly into this git repo.